scworland/restore-2018/README.md

 ### Overview

-The primary goal of the RESTORE project is to produce quantative and qualitative measurements of watershed alteration for XXXX watersheds in the RESTORE footprint.
+The primary goal of the RESTORE project is to produce quantative and qualitative measurements of watershed alteration for 1320 watersheds in the RESTORE footprint.
 Accomplishing this goal is dependent on a suite of basin characterisics for each watershed.
 These basin characteristics include streamflow statistics calculated from a hydrograph.
 However, XX% of the watersheds in the RESTORE footprint do not have a streamgage and the streamflow statistics need to be estimated for these basins.
 There are two primary ways to estimate streamflow statistics in ungaged basins: (1) predict a full hydrograph for a basin and calculate the statistics using the estimated hydrograph, or (2) directly predict the streamflow statistics.
 We are using the second approach.

 ### Basic idea behind direct prediction